 Who is on your personal board of advisors?

-Companies have advisory boards for guidance and accountability who is on your personal board of advisors for growth and development?
+Companies have advisory boards for guidance and accountability.
+Who is on your personal board of advisors for growth and development?

 11Personal Board of Advisors